 "Blessed are they who mourn, for they will be comforted."
 (Matthew 5:4)

 In the aftermath of deep emotional pain, I wanted to believe these words.
 They sure sounded good, but how??
 How does one achieve this healing and comfort the Scriptures speak of?
 I'd been angry, I'd been sad, I'd thrown a couple of things, cried countless times, until I was just sick of it all.
 It was nearing my baby girl's birthday, and I didn't want to cry anymore.
 Didn't want to keep doing things that hurt just because they were supposed to help me heal.
 Didn't want to talk about it to people who wouldn't understand, but would try to give advice anyway.

 Grief can be selfish.
 Just like all forms of depression, it can be easy to get used to where we're at and want to stay there.
 We know we hurt, and there's got to be something better for us down the road . . . but it's so familiar, we become justified in our sadness.
 It's comfortable, and we have every right to hold onto it, since we're never getting that special person back.
 It becomes who we are.
 A part of us, and we're not sure we want to let it go.

 One night, about two in the morning, I woke up crying for my baby.
-That’s when God spoke, and finally got through to me.
-He said, “Give me your pain.
+That's when God spoke, and I finally realized what I hadn't understood before.
+He said, "Give me your pain.
 There is a difference between crying, and crying out to me.
 I want you to cry to me.
 I want you to tell me how you feel.
-This pain doesn’t belong to you.
-Give it to me and let me give you comfort.”
+This pain doesn't belong to you.
+Give it to me and let me give you comfort."